oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

 1. In GitHub Actions, select the job under 'Jobs' to see the logs for that particular job.

-1. Read the GitHub Actions log to figure out what the actual failure is.
+1. Read the GitHub Actions log to figure out what the underlying failure is.

      ![Screenshot of GitHub Actions CI logs page](images/githubActionsLogs.png)